This is the first time I’ve run a full-blown conference for piano teachers, and I have to admit, I’m both hugely excited and slightly terrified!

 Creating an unforgettable event experience is a huge undertaking and not one that I’ve taken lightly.

-By the time PPL rolls around in January, we will have been working on it for over a year, and it will have taken hundreds of hours of our time and involved five members of my team working tirelessly over nine months.
+By the time PPL rolls around in January, we will have been working on it for over a year.
+Additionally, it will have taken hundreds of hours and involved five members of my team working tirelessly over nine months.

-So in Part 1 of this article, I thought I’d explain why I’m so passionate about this event, where on Earth the name comes from, how the conference will stand apart from others in the field and what our delegates can expect from participation in this exciting event.
+So in Part 1 of this article, I thought I’d explain why I’m so passionate about this event.
+We’ll look at where on earth the name comes from, how the conference will stand apart from others in the field and what our delegates can expect from participation in this exciting event.

-Next week in Part 2, we’re going to talk more about what’s going to happen, how I’m going to help you get a return on your investment in PPL2020 and why you really can’t miss this experience.
+Next week in Part 2, we’re going to talk more about what’s in store for you.
+Also, we’ll see how to achieve a return on your investment in PPL2020 and why you really can’t miss this experience!

 Let’s get started.